 There are of course differences between regions:

-- The European Nordics were less affected economically by the pandemic because they managed to control the virus quite rapidly and there was almost no lockdown.
+- The European Nordics were less affected economically by the coronavirus pandemic because they managed to control the virus quite rapidly and there was almost no lockdown.

 - South European countries (and many others) suffered from losing their entire 2020 tourist-season.